 and may address any other matters the Board thinks fit.

-(6) In the case of a person referred to in paragraph (d) of the definition of “prisoner” in section 4(2) “Minister”, in this section, means the Minister administering section 282 of The Criminal Code.
+(6) In the case of a person referred to in paragraph (d) of the definition of “prisoner” in section 4(2) Minister, in this section, means the Minister administering Chapter XXVIII of The Criminal Code.

 [Section 12 inserted by No. 41 of 2006 s.
-11.]
+11; amended by No. 29 of 2008 s.
+39(5).]

 12A.
 Reports by Board to Minister about prisoners serving life terms or indefinite imprisonment